druidfi/guidelines/docs/ssh_keygen.md

 ## Creating the SSH key

-In the folder where keys are stored run:
+Open the folder where keys are stored (probably a folder called .ssh) in terminal and run command:
 ```
 ssh-keygen
 ```